Buland Darwaza: Inscription

+Stamp of India, 2019, depicting the Buland Darwaza at Fatehpur Sikri from the "Historic Gates of Indian Forts and Monuments" series.

 On the main gateway, an Islamic inscription written in Persian reads "Isa" (Jesus), son of Maryam (Mary) said: "The world is a Bridge, pass over it, but build no houses upon it.
 He who hopes for a day may hope for eternity, but the World endures but an hour.
 Spend it in prayer for the rest is unseen."

 Isa was advising his followers not to consider the world as a permanent home and hope for worldly things, as human life is of short duration.

 Verses from the Quran have been carved in the Naskh (script) along the top.
 These were drawn by Khwaja Hussain Chishti, a disciple of Sheikh Salim Chishti.

 Purpose

-Buland Darwaza was not a part of the original design of the Jama Masjid, it was erected by Akbar to celebrate his conquest of Gujarat in 1573.
+Buland Darwaza was not a part of the original design of the jama masjid (congregational mosque), it was erected by Akbar to celebrate his conquest of Gujarat in 1573.